ameli/imate/docs/source/tutorials/install.rst

     ``USE_CBLAS``

         By default, this variable is set to `0`.
-Set this variable to `1` if you want to use OpenBLAS instead of the built-in library of |project|. :ref:`Install OpenBLAS <install-openblas>` and set by
+Set this variable to `1` if you want to use OpenBLAS instead of the built-in library of |project|. :ref:`Install OpenBLAS <install-openblas>` and set

         .. tab-set::